-How would you summarise China’s payment methods?
-In just three words…“QR codes everywhere”.
-It is very common for people to just carry nothing but their smartphone with them.
-Chinese consumers rarely carry cash around with them and cash is becoming a thing of the past.
-In fact a recent survey found that 70% of people thought carrying cash was unnecessary2.
-Long gone are the days when people would carry cash and cards, instead, people carry phones and power banks!
+How would you summarize China’s payment methods?
+In just three words: “QR codes everywhere”.
+It is very common for people to simply carry nothing but their smartphone with them.
+In fact, a recent survey found that 70% of people thought carrying cash was unnecessary2.
+Long gone are the days when people would use cash and cards, nowadays instead, people carry phones and power banks!

 The two Payment Methods in China: Alipay and WeChat

-China’s mobile transaction market is immense and in the first 3 months of 2017, transactions amounted to 18.8tn CNY ($2.76tn)4.
-Alibaba’s Alipay, and Tencent-backed Ten-pay (embedded in the WeChat app and called WeChat Pay), together hold 90% of the market1, in fact last year Apple Pay launched in China and struggled to become a genuine threat to the dominance of these two payment methods.
-In 2016, Alipay and Tenpay took 50% and 38% of China’s mobile payment market (respectively)5, clearly leaving little room for a new entrant or competitor.
+China’s mobile transaction market is immense.
+During the first three months of 2017, transactions amounted to 18.8tn CNY ($2.76tn)4.
+Alibaba’s Alipay, and Tencent-backed Ten-pay (embedded in the WeChat app and called WeChat Pay), hold 90% of the market-share1, for mobile payments.
+This leaves very little room for competitors and makes their market introduction difficult.
+Prime example of that being when Apple, an even in China well distinguished firm, launched its own payment method in 2016 but struggled heavily to become a genuine threat to the dominance of already established Chinese versions.

 WeChat Wallet (微信支付)

-WeChat is a very popular multi-functional “super” mobile app with 938m active users globally (almost 1/7 of the world's population).
+WeChat is a very popular multi-functional “super” mobile app with more than 938m active users globally (almost 1/7 of the world's population).
 500m of these are in China alone.
-In China, WeChat users make up 79.1% of all mobile phone messaging app users6.
-In fact, WeChat is considered the most advanced mobile messaging app globally; due to its functionality and array of services it offers users and businesses4.
+There, WeChat users make up 79.1% of all mobile phone messaging app users6.
+In fact, WeChat is considered the most advanced mobile messaging app globally; due to its functionality and array of services it offers to users and businesses4.

-WeChat works by allowing users to sync their bank card into the app which allows users to go cash-less and to scan QR codes to make payments.
-The WeChat wallet function is a very popular feature with over 300m users having their credit card linked to their account7.
+WeChat works by binding users’ bank cards to the app which in turn allows them to scan QR codes to make payments.
+The WeChat wallet function is a very popular feature with over 300m users (as of 2017) having their credit card linked to their account7.
 The feature provides a clear and simple way to make in-store purchases.
-Users get an immediate notification as soon as the code is scanned and a separate ‘service message’ notification appears in the chat section of the app, when the payment goes through.
-Upon clicking on the service message one can see previous transactions, allowing Chinese consumers to track spending with ease.
-Furthermore, money can be sent as a one-off, meaning no need to sign up to mailing lists and no information about the user is exchanged.
+Users get an immediate notification as soon as the code is scanned and a separate ‘service message’ notification appears in the chat section of the app once the payment goes through.
+Upon clicking on the service message, one can see previous transactions, allowing Chinese consumers to track their spending with ease.
+Additionally, for the privacy concerned among us, money is sent as a one-off, meaning no need to sign up to mailing lists and no information about the user is exchanged.

-WeChat Pay is a truly multifunctional app, and the app also allows firms to provide coupons and loyalty cards.
-Coupons allow users, who are signed up to a particular WeChat Official account, to get discounts and coupons.
-A common way for this to be done is via the use of “VIP cards”, this allows for increased customer loyalty, providing consumers with better prices, discounts, money-off and rewards for making a certain number of purchases.
-This allows consumers to get better value for money and enables firms to gain from consumer loyalty, increased popularity, while promoting themselves.
+WeChat Pay is a truly multifunctional app which also allows firms to provide coupons and loyalty cards.
+Coupons allow users, who are following the company’s WeChat Official account, to get discounts when making a purchase.
+A common way for this to be done is via the use of “VIP cards”, which helps to increase customer loyalty, providing consumers with better prices, discounts, money-off and rewards.
+This allows consumers to get better value for money and enables firms to gain customers’ loyalty, increased popularity and self-promotion.

-Not only can the wallet be used to pay in physical stores but it can be used to transfer money between people.
-This can be done in 2 ways: a simple transfer or a red packet.
-The former refers to the direct transfer of money into the other persons account; the individual receiving the money gets a chat notification.
-The latter is based on the Chinese tradition of ‘hongbao’ (red envelope), where money is given as a gift.
+But it doesn’t stop there.
+Not only can the WeChat’s wallet feature be used to pay in physical stores but also to transfer money between two individuals through a “simple transfer” or a “red packet”.
+The former refers to the direct transfer of money into the other person’s account, the latter is based on the Chinese tradition of ‘hongbao’ (red envelope), where money is given as a gift.

-Each of these money transfer methods are simple and easy to use and take effect almost immediately, enabling individuals to track incoming and outgoing expenditure on the app easily.
-In addition to this, the app allows users to move money between their bank account and the app effortlessly and as frequently as the user likes, which further facilitates expenditure tracking.
+Each of these money transfer methods are simple to use and take effect almost immediately, enabling individuals to track incoming and outgoing expenditure with ease.
+In addition to this, the app allows users to move money between their bank account and the app effortlessly and as much as the user likes, which further facilitates expenditure tracking.

 Alipay (Zhi-fu bao 支付宝)

-Alipay is China’s most popular payment app, with over 450m registered users worldwide (2017)8, 100m daily active users9 and 300m users in China10.
-Alipay is known as the ‘Almost-universal Paypal’ and in fact in 2013 Alipay overtook PayPal as the world's largest mobile payment platform11
+Alipay is China’s most popular payment app, with over 450 million registered users worldwide (2017)8, 100m daily active users9 and 300m users in China10.
+Alipay is known as the “Universal PayPal” which, in fact, overtook PayPal as the world's largest mobile payment platform in 201311

-Alipay offers a very similar payment system to WeChat, allowing users to make payments for day to day expenses, pay bills, transfer money to individuals and to transfer money to and from their bank account.
-Alipay provides payment services globally, for 65 financial services, including Visa and Mastercard12, as well as payment services for Taobao and Tmall, China’s largest online selling website (similar to Amazon and Ebay in the Western world), along with over 460,000 Chinese businesses13.
+Alipay offers a very similar payment system to WeChat, allowing users to make payments for day to day expenses, pay bills, transfer money between individuals and to and from their bank account.
+Alipay provides payment services globally for 65 financial services, including Visa and Mastercard12, as well as payment services for Taobao and Tmall, China’s largest online retailers (like Amazon and eBay in the Western world), along with over 460,000 Chinese businesses13.
 Furthermore, Alipay currently supports transactions in 14 major foreign currencies.

-Alipay recently launched facial recognition and “smile-and-pay” technology in in Hangzhou, in order to attract younger users.
-This technology does not require users to carry their phone and is one of the was that Alipay hopes to use in order to expand globally and ensure future growth.
+Alipay recently launched facial recognition and “smile-and-pay” technology in in Hangzhou, to attract younger users.
+This technology does not even require users to carry their phone with them and is one of the ways that Alipay hopes to use to expand globally and ensure future growth.

-Even though Alipay is expanding globally, in Western markets Alipay doesn’t command the same dominance as it does in China.
-In the Western market Alipay has to compete with other established payment apps, such as Apple pay and Google pay.
-However, their main aim of expansion is to support Chinese tourists who travel abroad.
+Even though Alipay is available around the world, it doesn’t command the same dominance in Western society as it does in China.
+Reason for that are the already established mobile payment apps like Apple Pay and Google Pay, which makes Alipay’s entry into the market tough.
+However, their aim of expansion is still to mainly support Chinese tourists who travel abroad.

-Thus, in order to expand your business successfully it is crucial to be aware of this and to utilise online, mobile and non-cash payment methods, in order to get the most out of expanding into China and to gain as much access to Chinese consumers.
-People buy using QR codes, and sellers sell using QR codes, this makes everyone a potential customer or seller!
+Thus, in order to expand your business successfully it is crucial to be aware of this and to make use of online, mobile and non-cash payment methods.
+This way your business will gain access to Chinese consumers much easier and get the most out of expanding into China.
+People buy using QR codes and vendors sell using QR codes, this makes everyone a potential customer!

 1 - http://www.npr.org/sections/alltechconsidered/2017/06/29/534846403/in-china-a-cashless-trend-is-taking-hold-with-mobile-payments